 The Construction of the Berlin Wall

-After World War II, Germany was divided into four occupation zones controlled by the victorious Allied powers – the United States, Great Britain, France, and the Soviet Union.
-Berlin, located deep within the Soviet zone, was also split into four sectors.
-However, tensions began to rise between the Western and Eastern blocs due to ideological differences and conflicting political aspirations.
+After the Second world war Germany was divided into four zones each of which was administered by the United States, Great Britain, France and the Soviet Union respectively.
+Also, Berlin, which was situated rather heavily into the Soviet zone, was divided into four sectors.
+However, from this point Cold War started to emerge between the Western and the Eastern Great powers because of ideological divergence and differences in their political goals.

 The Peaceful Revolution